 I strayed away from your question a little bit… We met when we were both RBC Directors and shared a huge amount of passion for these rare breeds and promoting them… the rest is history.
 Our days are filled close to 100% with RBC activities, from our own animals to helping run RBC since it’s entirely voluntary… as Elwood says, we don’t smoke or play golf, so we do Rare Breeds!

-Q: How large is your holding, Quinn Farm in rural Quebec, Canada?
-When you found your farm, how did you know this was the place you wanted to begin your journey into the WOOL world?
+Q: How large is the holding you work on, Quinn Farm in rural Quebec, Canada?
+How did you know this was the place you wanted to begin your journey into the WOOL world?
 How many years have you been Shepherds?

 A: 110 acres.
 Elwood’s farm is on the west side of Montreal, twenty miles west of Trudeau airport.
 It’s a U-Pic fruit & vegetable farm primarily, with close to 100,000 farm visitors annually, so it’s a very public farm.
 We’ve been around sheep between 50 & 60 years… now you know how old we are!

 Q: How many Rare Breeds do you have on your farm?
 Can you list them for us?

 A: Milking Shorthorn team of oxen.
 Chanticleer, Buff Brahma & Hungarian Yellow chickens.
 Cotswold & Shropshire sheep.
 Berkshire & Hampshire pigs.

 Q: Do you have a favourite breed amongst these Rare Breeds?